Best Cheap Web Hosting for Small Business 2026: 8 Providers Ranked and Reviewed

 Pros:

-- Best intro-to-renewal price ratio of any provider tested
+- Best intro-to-renewal price ratio tested

 - LiteSpeed servers at shared hosting prices